A space level light bulb theorem in all dimensions: Spaces of disks and half-disks

 In this section we work in arbitrary dimensions and prove Theorem~\ref{thm-intro:LBT-deloop}.
 Disks in $M$ with duals in $\partial M$ are reduced to half-disks in $X=M_G$ in Section~\ref{subsec:neat-to-half}, while half-disks in $X$ are described as loops in $X$ of ``$\e$-augmented'' disks of lower dimension in Section~\ref{subsec:half-disks}.
-Let us first fix notation for the setting of half-disks.
+We first fix notation for the setting of half-disks.

-Given an embedding $\U\colon D\hra X$ of compact manifolds with corners, and a closed subset $b\subseteq D$, recall from Section~\ref{subsec:manifolds-with-corners} the space $\Emb_b(D,X;\U)$ consisting of those embeddings $K\colon D\hra X$ which have the same incidence relations (for faces in $D, X$) as $\U$, and that agree with $\U$ on $b$.
+Given an embedding $\U\colon D\hra X$ of compact manifolds with corners, and a closed subset $b\subseteq D$, recall from Section~\ref{subsec:manifolds-with-corners} the space $\Emb_b(D,X;\U)$ consisting of those embeddings $K\colon D\hra X$ that have the same incidence relations (for faces in $D, X$) as $\U$, and that agree with $\U$ on $b$.
 We let $\U$ be its basepoint.

 In particular, if $D$ and $X$ are manifolds with boundary, the incidence relation $\U(D)\cap\partial X=\U(\partial D)$ together with the boundary condition $s\coloneqq\U|_b$ on $b=\partial D$ reproduces our space